RobertCSternberg/ARPNetworkMonitor/README.md

 To test whether the ARP Monitor is running correctly, you can send a request to the local server.
 The following command retrieves the ARP scan results: curl http://localhost:80/

-This should return the ARP scanning results, which are updated based on your interval configured in nano run_scan.sh using the sleep command.
+This should return the ARP scanning results, which are updated based on your interval configured in run_scan.sh using the sleep command.

 # Noted Configuration Options